adamkarminski/better-jira-ux/README.md

 ## Features
 - Assign a user to an issue without opening it (such a time saver!).
-- Uassign an issue with the "U" key.
+- Unassign an issue with the "U" key.

 ## Coming soon
 _See: [Project page](https://github.com/adamkarminski/better-jira-ux/projects)_